Juanx65/ArtTRT/README.md

 Note:

-* Results were obtained using a 50k validation image set from the ImageNet-1k dataset with the pretrained models available on torch.hub.
+* Validation results were obtained using a 50k validation image set from the ImageNet-1k dataset with the pretrained models available on torch.hub.

-* We are using a warm-up for 10% of the batches to achieve a better latency estimation.
+* We are using a warm-up for 10% of the dataset to achieve a better latency estimation.

 * Latency-all shows the average and maximum time per batch after the warm-up, accounting for both CPU-GPU communication and model processing time.